ros-workshop/manipulation/README.md

 The `End Effectors` tab is where we define the end-effector of our robot.
 It won't be used this time.

-If you want to understand the Moveit setup assistant better, go through this [tutorial](https://ros-planning.github.io/moveit_tutorials/doc/setup_assistant/setup_assistant_tutorial.html) in your own time.
+If you want to understand the MoveIt setup assistant better, go through this [tutorial](https://ros-planning.github.io/moveit_tutorials/doc/setup_assistant/setup_assistant_tutorial.html) in your own time.

 You can now go to the bottom most tab `Configuration Files`.
 This is where we generate the moveit pkg and all relevant files.